lucashowardmiller/stegline/README.md

 # stegline
 Stegline is a repackaging of existing programs, non-novel implemenations of python functions, and maybe something new.

+Stegline is designed to unify existing tools fractured capibility.

 StegLine will put the results of each modules analysis into the output_folder.

 ### Usage: